- WHEN TO VISIT

-Montenegro is appealing for visit in all seasons since its varied climate and geography offer a change of scenery and activities within only a couple of hours drive.
+Montenegro is appealing for a visit in all seasons since its varied climate and geography offer a change of scenery and activities within only a couple of hours' drive.

 Montenegro Hostel Team

-Visas are not required by visitors from the following countries for visit up to 90 days.
+Visas are not required by visitors from the following countries to visit up to 90 days.

 EU nationals may enter with an ID card.

 Holders of a valid US or Schengen visa may transit for up to 7 days without a visa.